himadri111/saxs-docs-tutorial/docs/Documentation/README.rst

 Overview
 ------------
-TomoSAXS is a framework for combining micro-CT and tomographic SAXS (small angled X-ray scattering) data, to spatially analyse nanoscale structural and strain/pre-strain in soft collagen organs using SAXS, and compare with micro-scale structure and strain/pre-strain estimated from micro-CT.
+TomoSAXS is a framework for combining micro-CT and tomographic SAXS (small angle X-ray scattering) data, to spatially analyse nanoscale structural and strain/pre-strain in soft collagen organs using SAXS, and compare with micro-scale structure and strain/pre-strain estimated from micro-CT.
 All data is originally obtained at the Diamond Light Source synchrotron (`DLS <https://www.diamond.ac.uk/Home.html>`_), and the pipeline is currently